Darsa

 Electronics, mechanical, and aerospace industries

-The waste destination—final disposal or recovery—is evaluated and determined based on the nature of the waste and its classification analysis or, if sufficient, the material safety data sheet provided by the manufacturer.
+The waste destination—final disposal or recovery—is evaluated and determined based on the nature of the waste and its relative classification analysis or, if sufficient, the material safety data sheet provided by the manufacturer.

 Numerous industrial processes generate residues containing high-value metals, including gold (Au), silver (Ag), platinum (Pt), palladium (Pd), and rhodium (Rh).